Zugamifk/araci/README.md

 Araci will meet an animal who bonds with him as a familiar.
 The familiar grants different bonuses to Araci depending on the animal.

+A large ruined palace lies far off in the world.
+As araci explores the world and collects treasures, they will be added to the palace and stay between games.
+An important event should take place in the palace near the end of the game.
+It should be an optional event after the main story events are finished.
+Should be an opportinuty to test the strength of a game-finishing build.

 ## Basic Ideas
 * Focus on synergies between weapons, skills and the environment
 * Avoid randoms.
 Crit chance, dice rolls, roguelike "choose between 3" systems, etc.